madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        a_1 = -\frac{A_1}{B_1} \quad ; \quad c_1 = B_1

-Only two parameters are resolvable from the chosen form of our integral equation.
+Only two parameters are resolvable from the form of integral equation that we chose.
 The third parameter appears in the numerical calculations, but not directly in the equation, so another regression is necessary to obtain it.
 In fact, considering :eq:`exp-fx`, the result would be further improved by computing the regression on both :math:`a` and :math:`b`: